diegolara93/gobottom/README.md

 ## Known Issues:
 Due to issues with GoPsutil, specifically https://github.com/giampaolo/psutil/issues/906 on FreeBSD based operating systems, such as MacOS darwin, disks will display all partitions of every disk rather than just the physical disks of your machine.
+System processes will be blank unless the terminal has administrator privileges.